shahanakattil/ai-in-a-day/readme 1-2-3-4.md

 ### Lab 5 - [Machine Learning with Azure Databricks](06-ml-in-databricks/README.md)

 The lab covers Data Engineering and Machine Learning using Azure Databricks notebooks activity in Azure Data Factory.

+The high-level steps covered in the lab are:

+- Explore dashboard of COVID-19 data
+- Explore the lab scenario
+- Connect Data Factory to Azure Databricks using linked service
+- Create Data Factory Pipeline to run notebooks in Azure Databricks